 In the end, I had to reset it, which itself was an odd experience.
 I did so via the interface — the function was somehow available even though the AP appeared offline.
 Then I noted a new firmware version was available.
 After the update, everything consistently worked as expected.

 EnGenius ECW230’s hardware specifications

 The EnGenius ECW230 is a 4×4 Wi-Fi 6 access point.
 However, like most APs, it doesn’t feature the venerable 160 MHz channel width.
 As a result, its theoretical speed caps at 2400 Mbps when working with a 4×4 client.
-Since we currently only have 2×2 clients on the market, for now, it caps at 1200 Mbps.
+Since we currently only have 2×2 clients on the market, it now caps at 1200 Mbps.